impact on life - healthcare publishing

 Paying For A Funeral

-Funerals can be expensive, and vary depending on the area you live, so check whether the deceased person purchased a pre-paid funeral plan or contributed to any other relevant scheme.
-Asking several different funeral directors to quote for the funeral costs can help you control how much you spend and all will offer a 'The Simple Funeral Service' package, which you may wish to ask about.
-Many funeral directors also run a payment scheme, which would enable you to pay for the funeral in instalments.
+Funerals can be expensive, and even a basic funeral in the UK can cost around £4141 but this can vary on region and time of year, so check whether the deceased person purchased a pre-paid funeral plan or contributed to any other relevant scheme.
+Asking several different funeral directors to quote for the funeral costs can help you control how much you spend and all will offer a 'The Simple Funeral Service' package, you may wish to discuss this with your funeral director.

-The bank account of the deceased will be frozen, unless it is a joint account but may be used to pay the funeral account upon request.
+The bank account/building society of the deceased will be frozen, unless it is a joint account but may be used to pay the funeral account upon request.
 Building societies may pay out when an application is supported by the Death Certificate.
 Equally, where life insurance is held, some insurance companies may be able to give you the interest on the money in the policy before probate is granted.
 National Savings will also consider releasing money for funeral expenses.
+Payment can be made immediately into a trust set up under the policy.

 Help From The Council